lobby-ws/gamedev/docs/scripting/README.md

 ## Script Formats and Imports

-App scripts are always uploaded as a folder of files (no bundling).
-The entry is `apps/<AppName>/index.js` or `index.js`, and `scriptFormat` tells the runtime how to interpret the entry file.
+App scripts are uploaded as a folder of files (no bundling).
+The entry defaults to `apps/<AppName>/index.js` unless `scriptEntry` is set in the blueprint. `scriptFiles` maps app-relative paths to asset URLs, and `scriptFormat` tells the runtime how to interpret the entry file.

 Entry formats:
 - `module`: the entry file must `export default (world, app, fetch, props, setTimeout) => { ... }`.
 - `legacy-body`: keep the classic body-style entry (no `export`).
 Imports must be at the top of the entry file.
 The runtime wraps it into `export default (...) => { ... }`.
+New apps default to `scriptFormat: "module"`.

 If `scriptFormat` is missing, app-server infers it during deploy:
 - `module` when the entry exports default.